The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Abstract

 Perturbative expansions, the Born series, of the scattering length and the amplitude of $S$-wave neutron-deuteron scattering for spin quartet channel below deuteron breakup threshold are studied in pionless effective field theory at small cutoff values.
 A three-body contact interaction is introduced when the integral equation is solved using the small cutoffs.
-After renormalizing the three-body interaction by using the scattering length, we expand the integral equation, as the Born series, around weak coupling limit and unitary limit.
-We find that the scattering length and the phase shift are considerably well reproduced with a few terms of the Born series expanded around the unitary limit at the small cutoff values.
+After renormalizing the three-body interaction by using the scattering length, we expand the integral equation as the ordinary and inverted Born series.
+We find that the scattering length and the phase shift are considerably well reproduced with a few terms of the inverted Born series at relatively large cutoff values, $\Lambda\simeq 100$~MeV. \keywords{Inverted Born series \and Small cutoffs \and $S$-wave quartet $nd$ scattering}